karmaniverous/rrstack/.stan/system/stan.todo.md

    - Add small benches around update() hot path (unit change retained vs incoming rules) for regression tracking.

 Completed (recent)

+- JSON Schema: OpenAPI‑safe duration shape
+  - Removed the duration.anyOf positivity injection from the generated schema to improve compatibility with serverless-openapi-documenter and other OpenAPI tools.
+  - Duration remains optional in the published JSON Schema; advanced constraints (e.g., “duration required when freq is present” and “strictly positive duration”) continue to be enforced by Zod at runtime.
+  - Updated tests (schema.test.ts) to drop the anyOf assertion and verify presence of duration properties and freq enum.
+  - Updated README and requirements to document OpenAPI-safe policy.

 - Docs: descriptions/bounds formatting
   - README “Rule description helpers”: corrected default (includeTimeZone is